amit265/React-Projects/customer-details-portal/README.md

    ```bash
    npm start
    ```
-2. Open your browser and visit `http://localhost:3000`.
+2. Open your browser and visit `http://localhost:3000`, or whatever port your system assigns.

 #### Conclusion
 This project is an excellent example of a well-optimized React application that efficiently handles data fetching, lazy loading, and UI responsiveness.
-It’s a great starting point for anyone looking to learn about modern React development practices or to build upon for more complex projects.

 For any contributions or issues, please feel free to create a pull request or raise an issue on the GitHub repository.